DavidCico/Self-implementation-of-KNN-algorithm/README.md

 ### Running the files

-The different "<em>.py</em>" files need to be placed in the same folder for the main script to be run.
-The code is then ready to be used on the wheat seeds dataset and just requires running the following command:
+The different "<em>.py</em>" files need to be placed in the same folder for the main scripts to be run.
+The code is then ready to be used on the Iris dataset for instance, and just requires running the following command:

-    python Wheat_seeds_study.py
+    python Iris_data_study_classification.py

-<p align="justify">The notebook can be <b>directly opened on GitHub</b>.
+<p align="justify">The notebooks can be <b>directly opened on GitHub</b>.
 An alternative way to open the notebooks, is to run the Jupyter Notebook.
 This can be done by executing the following command at the Terminal (Mac/Linux) or Command Prompt (Windows):</p>

     jupyter notebook